 A: Under the new guidelines, therapy pools must remain closed.

 How about the sauna?

 A: Not yet!
 Looking to open it in Phase 4.

 What about water fountains?
-Will those be available?
+Will you make those available?

 A: Please bring your own water bottle as drinking fountains will not be available.
 Our bottle filler stations will be available for your use.